JetBrains/Qodana/topics/flexinspect.md

 ### Run your custom inspection using %product%

 <note>
-You need to select a suitable %product% <a href="linters.md">linter</a> to run your custom inspection.
-For example, for PHP it will be the <a href="qodana-php.md"/> linter.
+Before you can run your inspection, you'll first need to select a suitable %product% <a href="linters.md">linter</a>.
+For example, for PHP, this will be the <a href="qodana-php.md"/> linter.
 </note>

 <note>
-If your custom inspection conflicts with a Qodana inspection, and you would still like to run it, you can
+If your custom inspection conflicts with a %product% inspection, and you would still like to run it, you can
-<a href="qodana-yaml.md" anchor="exclude-inspection">disable</a> the Qodana inspection.
+<a href="qodana-yaml.md" anchor="exclude-inspection">disable</a> the relevant %product% inspection.
 </note>

 %feature% is supported by the [default inspection profiles](inspection-profiles.md#Default+profiles).